American Jewish anti-Bolshevism during the Russian Revolution: Resignation of Judah Leon Magnes

 Judah Leon Magnes was a rabbi, brother-in-law to Louis Marshal and member of the executive committee of the American Jewish Committee until 1918.
-In that year, Magnes resigned when the Committee rejected any connections between Jews and Bolshevism and when supported President Woodrow Wilson's desire to restore order in Russia.
+In that year, Magnes resigned when the Committee rejected any connections between Jews and Bolshevism and supported President Woodrow Wilson's desire to intervene in Russia.
 Pro- and anti-Bolshevik newspapers used his resignation to support their views.
 The New York Tribune used his resignation to write the headline "Bolshevik Talk Forces Magnes Out," and the Chicago Yidisher Kurier used it to criticize the American Jewish Committee.

-Anti-Semitic Articles in the Dearborn Independent
+Antisemitic articles in the Dearborn Independent

-In the June 12th edition of the Dearborn Independent, which was owned by Henry Ford, in 1920, the front page asked "The Jewish Question - Fact of Fancy?"
+In the June 12th edition of the Dearborn Independent, which was owned by Henry Ford, in 1920, the front page asked "The Jewish Question – Fact of Fancy?"
 The issue was focused on the "new" German Jewish community, whom the articles accused of tribalism and causing misfortune; the article received backlash from American Jewish press.
-The anti-Semitic articles of the Dearborn Independent were later compiled into an anthology by the Dearnborn Publishing Company titled, The International Jew: The World's Foremost Problem, which was met by outrage from the Louis Marshall and Cyrus Adler, members of the American Jewish Committee.
+The antisemitic articles of the Dearborn Independent were later compiled into an anthology by the Dearnborn Publishing Company titled, The International Jew: The World's Foremost Problem, which was met by outrage from the Louis Marshall and Cyrus Adler, members of the American Jewish Committee.
 The committee made its first formal response in November 1920 by publishing a pamphlet titled The "Protocols" Bolshevism and Jews: An Address to Their Fellow-Citizens by American Jewish Organizations.